Trent University

 The English M.A.
 (Public Texts) is the only program in Canada to offer you four ways to complete your degree: by Internship, by Major Research Paper, by Research Creation, or by Thesis.

-In collaboration with the Creative Book Publishing Program at Humber College Institute of Technology and Advanced Learning, the Public Texts program also offers to a select number of students the opportunity to simultaneously earn an MA degree in English (Public Texts) and an Ontario Graduate Certificate in Creative Book Publishing.
+In collaboration with the Professional Book Publishing Program at Humber Polytechnic, the Public Texts program also offers to a select number of students the opportunity to simultaneously earn an MA degree in English (Public Texts) and an Ontario Graduate Certificate in Professional Book Publishing.
 This option is available to students in all four streams of the MA program, but is best suited to students in the Internship option who will then have available to them a very wide range of Internships through Humber College’s association with many of Canada’s leading publishers.

 Students in the program have access to a large collection of Canadian literature and current editorial projects with which Trent English faculty are associated.
 Students may also participate in two Graduate Collaborative Specialization programs: Feminist and Gender Studies and Aging Studies.